AuraProgramming/EssentialClient-Launcher/README.md

-# Minecraft-Launcher-for-MCBE-Essential-Client
+#EssentialClient Launcher
-Minecraft Launcher for MCBE (Essential Client)
+Minecraft Launcher for MCBE (Essential Client) that Automatically imports the client in your game.